Student: Finland

 In Finland a student is called "opiskelija" (plural being 'opiskelijat'), though children in compulsory education are called "oppilas" (plural being 'oppilaat').
 First level of education is "esikoulu" (literally 'preschool'), which used to be optional, but has been compulsory since the beginning of year 2015.
 Children attend esikoulu the year they turn six, and next year they start attending "peruskoulu" (literally "basic school", corresponds to American elementary school, middle school and junior high), which is compulsory.
 Peruskoulu is divided to "alakoulu" (years 1 through 6) and "yläkoulu" (years 7 through 9).
 After compulsory education most children attend second-level education (toisen asteen koulutus), either lukio (corresponds to high school) or ammattioppilaitos (Vocational School), at which point they are called students (opiskelija).
 Some attend "kymppiluokka", which is a retake on some yläkoulu's education.

-To attend ammattikorkeakoulu (University of applied sciences) or a university a student must have a second-level education.
-The recommended graduation time is five years.
-First year students are called "fuksi" and students that have studied more than five years are called "N:nnen vuoden opiskelija" (Nth year student).

 France

 The generic term "étudiant" (lit. student) applies only to someone attending a university or a school of a similar level, that is to say pupils in a cursus reserved to people already owning a Baccalauréat.
 The general term for a person going to primary or secondary school is élève.
 In some French higher education establishments, a bleu or "bizuth" is a first-year student.
 Second-year students are sometimes called "carrés" (squares).
 Some other terms may apply in specific schools, some depending on the classe préparatoire aux grandes écoles attended.